 Early childhood development (ECD) or pre-primary education is the best way to prepare children for primary school.

-There is no government provision of pre-primary education in Uganda, as a result all pre-primary schools are privately or community-funded, even if they are attached to government-run primary schools.
+There is no government provision of pre-primary education in Uganda, Zambia and South Sudan.
+As a result all pre-primary schools are privately or community-funded, even if they are attached to government-run primary schools.

-Jumpstart! is a three year programme which began in January 2015.
-Our aim is to boost the quality of pre-primary education for up to 7,700 children and generate numerous benefits for families and the wider community.
+Jumpstart! is a three year programme in Uganda which began in January 2015.
+Our aim was to boost the quality of pre-primary education for up to 7,700 children and generate numerous benefits for families and the wider community.

 Read this piece written about Jumpstart! by the University of Roehampton’s Professor Mathias Urban, Director of the Early Childhood Research Centre